 As a representative of the Company, your responsibility is to act ethically and with the highest level of integrity and to report any suspected violations to an appropriate Company resource (as described below).
 Employees who violate the law or this Code may expose themselves to substantial civil damages, criminal fines, and prison.
-The Company may also face substantial fines and penalties and may available to you to seek guidance.
+The Company may also face substantial fines and penalties.
+The general counsel's office is available to you to seek guidance if in doubt.
 One point should be clear: each employee is individually responsible for his or her own actions.